AVPinto/SW-Inbreeding-Depression/README.md

 LRS.R contains analysis for inter generational inbreeding depression using LRS.

-All these scripts use clean_data.csv as a base table.
+All these scripts use clean_data.csv as a base table, and include output in results tables and plots.